 Mariken Wessels, together with the Ravestijn Gallery in Amsterdam, has created a 360-degree virtual tour of her show, Nude, Arising From the Ground, that you can enjoy at home.
 The Dutch artist, who is based in the capital, is known for her explorations of the erotic, fantasy and flesh.
 This installation, inspired by a photogravure Wessels acquired from Eadweard Muybridge’s photo series Human and Animal Locomotion (referenced in the title Arising from the Ground), explores the way obese bodies move through life-scale sculptures; there are also photographs of obese models taken under water, exploring ideas of the human form, motion and gravity.
 It’s an original take on the age-old tradition of the nude in art and a poignant moment to contemplate and appreciate the material functions of the flesh – all in the intimacy of your own space.

-The Middle East’s star-studded jamboree, Art Dubai, has also been cancelled this month, but organisers are continuing with a series of talks and performances that they hope will bring us together during these challenging times.
+The Middle East’s star-studded jamboree, Art Dubai, was also cancelled, but organisers are hosting a series of talks and performances that they hope will bring us together during these challenging times.
 In practice, that means a compelling line-up of guests, including Turner Prize co-winner Lawrence Abu Hamdan who will feature on a live ‘Newshour Special’ broadcast.
 In a live show, performance artists Bahar Noorizadeh, Angelo Plessas, Tabita Rezaire, Tiago Sant’Ana, and Imaad Majeed will interpret the idea of healing as an art form.